redis-stack/redis-stack-docs/download/index.md

 ### Docker

-You can download and run Docker images of Redis from DockerHub.
-Multiple versions are available, usually updated in a short time after a new release is available.
+You can download and run Redis Docker images from DockerHub.
+Multiple versions are available, usually updated shortly after each new release.

 [Go to Redis DockerHub](https://hub.docker.com/_/redis).